ajibigad/codebot/README.md

 When a reviewer leaves any of these comments on a codebot-created PR:

-1. **Comment Classification**: Codebot determines if the comment is a query/question or a change request
+1. **Comment Classification**: Claude AI analyzes the comment with full context to determine intent
 2. **Workspace Reuse**: Codebot finds and reuses the existing workspace for that PR branch, or clones fresh if needed
 3. **Claude Code Processing**:
-   - For **queries**: Claude provides an answer without making code changes
+   - For **queries**: Claude provides a concise, direct answer without making code changes
-   - For **change requests**: Claude makes the requested changes, tests them, and commits
+   - For **change requests**: Claude makes the requested changes, tests them, commits, and updates the PR description
+   - For **ambiguous**: Codebot asks the reviewer to clarify their intent
 4. **Response**: Codebot posts a reply to the comment thread with:
-   - Acknowledgment of the comment
+   - For queries: A concise but sufficient answer
-   - Commit information if changes were made
+   - For changes: A brief summary of changes made and test results
-   - Link to the new commits
+   - For ambiguous: A question asking for clarification
+5. **Recursion Prevention**: Codebot ignores its own comments to avoid infinite loops

 ### Comment Classification

-Codebot uses keyword detection to classify comments:
+Codebot uses Claude AI to intelligently classify comments into three categories:

-**Change Request Keywords:**
-- "please change/fix/update/add/remove"
-- "can you change/fix/update/add/remove"
-- "should change/fix/update"
-- "needs to be changed/fixed/updated"
-- "must change/fix/update"

-If none of these keywords are found, the comment is treated as a query.
+1. **Query/Question** - The reviewer is asking for clarification or information
+   - Example: "Why did you choose this approach?", "What does this parameter do?"
+   - Response: Claude provides a concise, direct answer without making code changes

+2. **Change Request** - The reviewer is requesting specific code modifications
+   - Example: "Please add error handling", "This should use async/await"
+   - Response: Claude makes the changes, tests them, commits, and updates the PR description

+3. **Ambiguous** - The intent is unclear and needs clarification
+   - Example: "This could be better", "Not sure about this"
+   - Response: Codebot asks the reviewer to clarify if they want an answer or code changes

+This AI-powered classification is more accurate than keyword matching and understands context from:
+- The PR title and description
+- Files changed in the PR
+- The specific code being reviewed (file, line, diff hunk)
+- Previous comments in the thread

 ### FIFO Queue Processing